-BIST 5099 can only be registered for once.
-It may be taken during a summer or regular semester for part-time internship (1 credit) or full-time internship (3 credits).
+BIST 5091 or BIST 5092 can only be registered for once.
+It may be taken during a summer or regular semester for a part-time internship (1 credit) or full-time internship (3 credits).

 International students must consult with UCONN International Student & Scholar Services for visa rules and university requirements.